Reelwell Drilling Method

 Managed Gradient Drilling (MGD) differs from conventional Managed Pressure Drilling (MPD) by the near static downhole pressure gradient.

 The risk of an unstable hole is addressed by the near static gradient in the well annulus, which improves stability and avoids washouts.
-Since the near static gradient is determined by fluid in well annulus, it provides a constant bottom hole pressure during pump start / stop, especially important for narrow pressure windows.
+Since the near static gradient is determined by fluid in well annulus, it provides a constant bottom hole pressure during pump start / stop, important for narrow pressure windows or long sections.

 RDM can reduce the fluid loss in depleted formations by a constant pressure gradient and low flow.